 Reports of modern slavery in marine fisheries indicate a need to properly assess the scale of the issue globally.
 Given most countries around the world are involved in marine fishing, a clearer understanding of the risk factors associated with vulnerability to modern slavery in fisheries is required to effectively allocate resources to research and remedy in those countries most at risk.

-Joint research undertaken by researchers from the Sea Around Us at the University of Western Australia and the University of British Columbia, and the Walk Free Foundation has sought to identify those characteristics which most strongly suggest modern slavery aboard fishing vessels.
+Joint research undertaken by researchers from the Sea Around Us at the University of Western Australia and the University of British Columbia, and Walk Free has sought to identify those characteristics which most strongly suggest modern slavery aboard fishing vessels.
 The goal was to develop a risk model that indicates where undetected modern slavery issues in the global fishing industry may exist.
 The research methodology and results are the subject of a forthcoming peer reviewed paper.
 1

 In summary, the research sought to use statistical testing to understand the relationship between data on prevalence of modern slavery, and data on fisheries governance and performance sourced from the Sea Around Us.2 The analysis was limited to the 20 largest fishing countries, which collectively land 80percent of the world’s fisheries catch.
 The analysis was based on the prevalence data from the 2016 Global Slavery Index3, and media and NGO reports of slavery incidents in fisheries, while the fisheries sector data were derived from the Sea Around Us project and other key sources4.
 The analysis identified six key characteristics of the fisheries sector that predict vulnerability to forced labour at a national level: